 Spare some time for functional skills

 Then there is the question of allowing time off for learning.
-Many employers, particularly SMEs, blanche at the 20% off-the-job training requirement; it can be difficult for smaller businesses and can prevent them from offering apprenticeships.
-But the conditional funding does emphasise the importance of time off from normal working if apprentices are to really succeed; and it’s an important safeguard against any unscrupulous employer using apprentices as cheap labour.
+Many employers, particularly SMEs, Blanche at the 20% off-the-job training requirement; it can be difficult for smaller businesses and can prevent them from offering apprenticeships.
+But the conditional funding does emphasise the importance of time off from normal working if apprentices are to really succeed, and it’s an important safeguard against any unscrupulous employer using apprentices as cheap labour.

 The rule is not perfect.
-Colleges and other training providers question why teaching maths and English functional skills - an obligatory requirement of levy funding for any apprentice with no qualification in these subjects - is not part of the 20% off-the-job.
+Colleges and other training providers question why teaching maths and English functional skills - an obligatory requirement of levy funding for an apprentice with no qualification in these subjects - is not part of the 20% off-the-job.
 It seems quite ludicrous.
-On one hand Ofsted expects maths and English delivery to be integrated into apprenticeships as much as possible, which we do do, but on the other hand the government says you can't include it in the 20% although it’s a crucial part of the apprenticeship.
+On one hand Ofsted expects maths and English delivery to be integrated into apprenticeships as much as possible, which we do do, but on the other hand, the government says you can't include it in the 20% although it’s a crucial part of the apprenticeship.
 A rule change would help us all.

 Sub-contracting rules need reworking

 There’s one other issue.
-Before the levy, my college would often sub-contract apprenticeship training requiring specific industry knowledge to specialist outside providers.
-Levy rules now insist the lead training provider - whether college or independent - has to deliver the bulk of the programme.
+Before the levy, my college would often sub-contract apprenticeship training requiring specific industry knowledge to a specialist outside providers.
+Levy rules now insist on the lead training provider - whether college or independent - has to deliver the bulk of the programme.
 The ruling ends the substantial benefits for apprentices derived from our college’s experiences in project control, programme delivery and management expertise merged with the manufacturing knowledge of a specialist partner.

 We need more collaboration and more flexibility in sub-contracting.
 Yet so much competition has been injected into the market through competitive tendering by providers, funding allocation is tight, and margins have narrowed for all parties.